-The CBD market is teeming with new products—CBD vape oil, CBD salves and lotions, CBD pills, CBD gummies and so on—but new customers face a ton of misinformation when they conduct their own research online.
-So, myths and misconceptions can proliferate.
+The CBD market is teeming with products, like CBD vape oil, CBD salves and lotions, CBD pills, CBD gummies and so on.
+This being said, new customers face a ton of misinformation when they conduct their own research online.
+Myths and misconceptions can proliferate.
 Let’s look at just a few of these and debunk them with reality and some clarifications.

 Myth: CBD makes you “high.”

-However, if a CBD product also contains a significant percentage of THC, it could result in a slightly reduced high—unless it’s in a topical—because CBD somewhat reduces the effects of THC.
-So, if you don’t want to get “high” at all, make sure the product is processed from hemp-based CBD, which must contain less than 0.3% THC.
+If a CBD product also contains a significant percentage of THC, it could result in a “high.”
+Unless the product is a topical.
+This is because CBD somewhat reduces the effects of THC.
+If you don’t want to get “high” at all, make sure the product is processed from hemp-based CBD, which must contain less than 0.3% THC.
 Check out the ingredients on the CBD product label to find out how much THC, if any, is listed.

 Misconception: CBD is not-psychoactive at all.

 Just because CBD doesn’t produce the intoxicating effects of THC, that doesn’t mean it will not have any effect on the brain.
 Research suggests that CBD dampens the neurotransmitter serotonin, which affects mood.
 CBD doesn’t make you high, but it might introduce a sense of calmness by easing anxiety or reducing the sensation of pain.
 It’s this “non-high”—but still somewhat psychoactive—effect that CBD can offer some consumers, when taken at the right amount.